gbemike/nba_pipeline/README.md

 Our Dagster assets contain python code that scrape data from the [crafted NBA website](https://craftednba.com/players) as well as our dbt models.
 We use the outputs of our assets which are csv files as the seeds for the dbt side of this project, it contain the `player_names`, `player_bio`, `player_roles` and `player_stats` csv files.
 In our `schema.yml` file at `models/core` and `models/staging`.
-We declare the sources of what will be our used as our seeds:
+We declare the sources, which are the replacements for a seed:

 ```jinja
 version: 2